Working in Schools has changed dramatically in the last 5 years. Issues facing Schools are grave issues. We want to help

 2015 saw the introduction of the latest Ofsted framework and a new School Duty to prevent persons becoming involved in terrorism.

-As with the Investors in Diversity Awards, the Investors in Diversity for Schools Award is an Equality, Diversity and Inclusion (EDI) framework designed to help schools review their current EDI approaches and plan further development and embedding.
+As with the Investors in Diversity Award, the Investors in Diversity for Schools Award is a national equality standard which provides an Equality, Diversity and Inclusion (EDI) framework designed to help schools review their current EDI approaches and plan further development and embedding.

 We currently offer four specially designed, high-quality e-learning training programmes based around the following topics: